SpinW/pySpinW/docs/developers/adr/004_magnetic_lattice.md

 The plan is to make separate classes for these descriptions, provide some degree of conversion between the two, and associate appropriate calculations with each one.
 1) The explicit structure - every unique site is described explicity - explcit supercell, only (0,0,0), supports biquadratic
-2) The implicit structure - decribed by a unit cell, and a propagation vector - implicit supercell, supports incommensuate and true helical structures.
-The implcit structure requires the "trick" used in spinw to calculate intensities at +/- the propagation vector.
+2) The implicit structure - described by a unit cell, and a single propagation vector - implicit supercell, supports incommensurate and true helical structures.
+The impilcit structure requires the "trick" used in spinw to calculate intensities at +/- the propagation vector.

-Possible names could be ExplicitMagneticStructure/ImplicitMagneticStructure, MagneticLattice/MagneticPsudolattice, FullMagneticStructure/PartialMagneticStructure, etc.
+In both cases the classes should implement a method to return the set of `zed` and `eta` vectors needed for the spin wave calculations as detailed in [this doc](../design/001_linear_spinwave_theory.md#local-spin-directions).

+In addition, it would be useful if the user can specify a set of propagation vector(s) and basis(es) in the explicit representation rather than every spin orientation in the unit cell, but this is an implementation detail to be discussed later.

+# Decision

+We will create two classes for handling the magnetic structure, a `CommensurateStructure` for the "explicit" representation and a `RotatingFrameStructure` for the "implicit" representation.

 ## Status

-Proposed
+Accepted

 ## Advantages